abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 }
 ```

-The above annotation contains a single capability.
-From the `UseCase`, this capability describes how to form a create (POST) request to create a new Computer System from a set of specific Resource Blocks.
+The above annotation contain two capabilities.
+In the first capability object, the `UseCase` property shows that this capability describes how to form a create (POST) request to create a new Computer System from a set of specific Resource Blocks.
 In addition, the `TargetCollection` property indicates that a client can make the request to the Resource Collection `/redfish/v1/Systems`; new instances of the resource created by the client will be found in that collection.
+In the second capability object, the `UseCase` property shows that this capability describes how to form a create (POST) request to create a new Computer System from a set of constraints.

 ### Collection Capabilities Object